What is Lyme Disease?

 Lyme disease infection, called borreliosis, is a major health challenge.
 Is very tiny and is often hard to see and is frequently not seen before infection sets in.
 A classic sign of Lyme infection is the so-called target or bull’s-eye skin lesion.
 Many people who have Lyme disease never see a bull’s-eye lesion.

-What does Lyme Disease due to my health?
+What does Lyme Disease do to my health?

 Lyme disease can cause a vast array of health problems.
 This depends on where the infection settles into the body.
 It can affect the brain, muscles and joints, the lungs, heart, the intestinal tract, and so on.
 The most common reactions are in the brain, muscles and joints and the heart.
 Most of the time it is treated early with antibiotics.
 Some people need long-term IV antibiotics to handle the infection.
 There is much controversy between conventional medicine and Lyme specialists on the best management of Lyme infection.
 Many people are treated shortly after a bull’s-eye rash and never seem to have a problem again.
 Many people show up with chronic severe ill-defined conditions, which upon testing often months to years later reveals the history of Lyme exposure.